-The Company is entitled, interalia, for refund of an amount equal to Net Output (VAT + CST)/SGST paid by the Company to GoTN in the form of Investment Promotion Subsidy (referred to as Phase I).
-As the Company has fulfilled the relevant obligations, the Company has recognized subsidy income of ₹ 1,606.97 Million (₹ 87.15 Million) as other operating income, being the eligible amount of refund of Net Output (VAT + CST) / SGST paid by the Company to GoTN."
+The Company is entitled, interalia, for refund of an amount equal to Net Output (VAT+CST)/SGST paid by the Company to GoTN in the form of Investment Promotion Subsidy (referred to as Phase I).
+As the Company has fulfilled the relevant obligations, the Company has recognized subsidy

 In addition to above, the Company is entitled, for refund of an amount equal to 1% of the capital investment for a period of 12 years to be payable in equal annual instalments in the form of Investment Promotion Capital Subsidy (referred to as Phase II).
 Accordingly, the Company has recognised grant receivable at its fair value, amounting to ₹ 1,811.72 Million under non-current financial assets and ₹ 385.80 Million under current financial assets.
-Deferred grant income amounting ₹ 1,763.44 Million is recognised under other non-current liabilities and ₹ 135.65 Million under other current liabilities.
+Deferred grant income amounting ₹ 1,763.44 Million is recognised under other non-current liabilities and $\ref{135.65}$ Million under other current liabilities.
 Deferred income will be recognised in the statement of profit or loss on a systematic basis over the useful life of the asset (15 years).
 During the year, the Company has recorded grant income amounting to ₹ 135.65 Million (₹ Nil) under Other operating income and accretion of grant recoverable as finance income amounting to ₹ 162.78 million (₹ Nil) under Other income.